sergiobk201/fast_company_valuator/README.md

 # 📈 Stock Valuation Class

 This project provides a simple **stock valuation tool** using the [Financial Modeling Prep API](https://site.financialmodelingprep.com/developer/docs).
-It calculates the **Margin of Safety (MoS)** for a given stock based on free cash flow, return on equity, reinvestment rate, and a discounted cash flow (DCF) approach.
+It calculates the **Intrinsic Ratio** for a given stock based on free cash flow, return on equity, reinvestment rate, and a discounted cash flow (DCF) approach.

 ---